 Candidates 1,000 hours logbook and 12 months experience of IRATA Rope Access at Level 1.
-Completed logbook is to be presented on Day 1 of training.
+Correctly completed logbook is to be presented on Day 1 of training.
 No logbook = No Assessment.

 IRATA Level 2 is carried out at Site Skills Training specialist facilities in Perth and Brisbane (Loganholme).
 Upon arrangement, training courses can be conducted on premises of industrial Clients providing there are suitable structures to meet strict training requirements.

 An Independent Assessor will carry out an assessment on the last day of training.
 Candidates will be assessed on all aspects stated in the Training and Certification Scheme for Level 2.
 Candidates will either pass or fail the course depending on outlined criteria.

 Upon a successful assessment, candidates will be issued an internationally recognised IRATA Level 2 certification.
 Once awarded an IRATA certificate is valid for three (3) years.